+ 86-13923347227

 • Makeup Tools: Items like eyelash tweezers or makeup brushes have high margins.
 For example, tweezers costing $0.50 can sell for $5.

-• Skincare Products: Chinese manufacturers produce affordable skincare items like face masks and serums, often with natural or organic branding, which can fetch premium prices.
+• Skincare Products: Chinese manufacturers specialize in producing affordable skincare essentials, particularly face masks and serums, which are frequently marketed with natural or organic branding.
+As a result, these products can command premium prices despite their accessible production costs.

 Why It’s Profitable: Beauty products have a massive global market, and their lightweight nature makes shipping cost-effective.
 The rise of K-beauty trends also boosts demand for Asian-sourced products.